YanikKumar93/NOVA/README.md

 ## Tool Schemas

-The model cannot automatically understand an arbitrary Python function. `tools/toolSchema.py` inspects each function's type hints and docstring and converts it into the JSON schema expected by OpenAI-compatible APIs. (this part was done by AI since i couldnt understand shit)
+The model cannot automatically understand an arbitrary Python function. `tools/toolSchema.py` inspects each function's type hints and docstring and converts it into the JSON schema expected by OpenAI-compatible APIs. (this part was done by AI since i couldnt understand --shit--)

 That lets tools stay as ordinary Python functions: